ndarilek/rampage/README.md

 The arena consists of a grid-like maze of rooms populated by angry robots.
 Collisions with walls and robots are deadly, though touching a wall will make a power-up sound and give you a second to move away.

 A beacon is centered in each room exit.
-The correct beacon emits an alarm.
-Follow the alarms to successfully traverse each level.
+The beacon for the correct exit emits an alarm.
+Follow the alarms to successfully traverse each level, or hunt robots off the main path for (eventual) extra points.

 There are three robot types, from easiest to most difficult: